kenngkz/test-docker/README.md

 ## Dockerfile > cont2
 This Dockerfile builds the image for the second container.
 Building from test-image, it copies the cont2 files into the image and installs the requirements, then finally serves the API in c2code.py using uvicorn to port 8002.

+---
+# Testing
+To test that both containers are working as expected, first run `curl 0.0.0.0:8001`.
+You should get a json reply {"message":["hi", "hi", "hi", "hi", "hi", "hi", "hi", "hi", "hi", "hi"]}.
+This means container_1 is working.
+Next, run `curl 0.0.0.0:8002`.
+You should get a json reply {"message":[9, 9, 9, 9, 9, 9, 9, 9, 9, 9]}.
+This means container_2 is working.

+---
+# Upsides
+No need to maintain/edit multiple versions of base.py

 # Downsides
-1. Intermediate image test-base is not actively used by any container, but it is still taking up memory.
+Intermediate image test-base is not actively used by any container, but it is still taking up memory.
   - We can change the install/run process to first build the relevant images and cleanup the test-base image (via a install file), then seperately run the containers by running a 2nd command (docker-compose...).
 This solves the above issue, but 1 extra step to deploy from scratch.
-2. Many Dockerfiles + docker-compose.yml + run.sh (+ install.py if implementing above solution)
+  - We can upload test-base to a docker image repository (like docker hub).
+Currently not sure about implementation + potential authentication/connection issues.

+# Notes
+We can run any build processes required by all containers while building the test-base image (like `pip install -r requirements.txt`).
+This will speed up the total build time.